EA SDS Training My Bookings My Learning Portal More

 This training is suitable for EA staff who currently manage the library system within the school.

 Please note the date booked will be for both implementation and training.
-We will require your data extracts by 12 Noon the day before the date booked e.g. (Implementation and training booked for Monday 23rd Feb, data required by 12 noon Friday 20th Feb).
+We will require your data extracts by 12 Noon the day before the date booked e.g. (Implementation and training booked for Wednesday 22nd April, data required by 12 noon Tuesday 21st April).
+NOTE: Once data is uploaded, please do make any further changes to your current Library Management System.

 The training session will cover the elements outlined below: